-In addition to the well-documented environmental benefits and energy-efficiency advantages, these factors are prompting consumers to give EVs a look:
+In addition to the well-documented environmental benefits and energy-efficiency advantages of EVs, these factors are prompting more Georgians to give the vehicles a look:

-- Longer driving ranges.
-Most new models can travel 200 to 300 miles before requiring a charge.
-Ranges of 500 miles are on the horizon.
+- Longer driving ranges Most new models can travel 200 to 300 miles before requiring a charge.
+Ranges of 500 miles – enough to make three round trips between Athens and downtown Atlanta, with power to spare – are on the horizon.

 - Falling prices.
 In the showroom, electric vehicles still cost more than their gasoline counterparts.
-But technology is rapidly lowering EV prices.
-Tesla has announced it will make a $25,000 EV in the next three years.
+But technology is rapidly lowering EV prices and making them competitive with conventional internal combustion engine vehicles.
+Tesla has announced it will make a $25,000 EV in the next three years by cutting battery costs in half.

 - Fuel and maintenance savings.
-The U.S. Department of Energy says electricity to charge an EV is equal to $1 per gallon of gasoline.
-EVs need no oil changes and have fewer moving parts, so they require far less maintenance, too.
+Though it costs more initially, an EV’s fuel and maintenance is substantially cheaper.
+For instance, the U.S. Department of Energy says electricity to charge an EV is equal to $1 per gallon of gasoline.
+EVs that are completely battery operated require no oil changes and have fewer moving parts, so they require far less maintenance.

 - Walton EMC incentive.
-The co-op offers a special rate for electric vehicle charging, which is lower than the regular electrical rate at certain hours of the day.
-Call Walton EMC for details.
+As an incentive for making the switch to an EV, the co-op offers a special rate for electric vehicle charging, which is lower than the regular electrical rate at certain hours of the day.
+For details contact Jeff Paul, one of Walton EMC’s residential energy advisors, at firstname.lastname@example.org.

 - Lane exemptions.
 Those who must fight Atlanta commuter traffic will appreciate that an EV displaying the proper alternative fuel license plate may use high-occupancy vehicle and high-occupancy toll lanes, regardless of the number of passengers.
 There is no charge for using toll lanes.
 (Note: All electric vehicles are subject to an annual licensing fee plus an extra fee for the alternative fuel license plate in the state of Georgia.)